Does Fibroid Surgery Cause Infertility? 3 Reasons Not to Fear Your Procedure

 - Anti-hormonal Medications

 These medications are used to stunt the growth of fibroids, while alleviating symptoms, such as pain and heavy bleeding.
 It's always a good idea to consult with your doctor about the effects of the medication beforehand.

 For serious cases, more advanced surgeries may be required to remove fibroids, but the above are the most common minimally invasive procedure--and they have high success rates when it comes to recovery and achieving pregnancy.

 3. You Have Fertility Experts that Can Help

 Working with a fertility expert also means that you can discuss any worries about your fibroids or other concerns regarding fertility holistically to make sure you have the big picture on your fertility outlook.
+Furthermore, getting pregnant after fibroid removal can be a viable option with help from a fertility expert.
 Rather than thinking of your surgery as a stressful or fearful event, use the opportunity to learn about your body and how you can set your new family off in the right direction.

 With the right mindset and a team of positive, patient-centered specialists, this can be a time to learn about your fertility and help your body have a healthier future pregnancy.

 Learn More About Your Procedure with Kofinas Fertility Group